Coat of arms of the United Kingdom: United Kingdom

+Illustration of the royal arms prepared by the College of Arms for the approval of George III, in use from 1801 to 1816.

 In 1801, Great Britain and Ireland were united to form the United Kingdom; the monarch's claim to the French throne was at the same time dropped, and the French quarter removed from the coat of arms.
 The remaining quarters were rearranged so that, outside Scotland, England occupied the first and fourth, Scotland the second, Ireland the third, and Hanover an inescutcheon topped by an electoral bonnet.
 Within Scotland, the Scottish and English quarters were reversed.
 In 1816, the electorate of Hanover became a kingdom, and the bonnet was replaced with a crown.

-In 1837, Victoria became queen of the United Kingdom but not Hanover, as the latter followed Salic law which barred women from the succession.
+In 1837, Victoria became Queen of the United Kingdom, but not of Hanover, as the latter followed Salic law which barred women from the succession.
 The Hanoverian inescutcheon was therefore removed, and the royal arms reached the form they have retained to the present.
 The only changes since have been cosmetic, such as altering the depiction of the Irish harp so that it no longer includes a bare-breasted woman.